 Beyond the Schema: A Practical Guide to Querying and Interacting with SQLite, MySQL, & PostgreSQL¶

-Okay, building on our previous discussion about SQL schema differences, let's dive into how we interact with SQLite
+Okay, building on our previous discussion about SQL schema differences, let's dive into how we interact with SQLite, MySQL, and PostgreSQL, focusing on query execution, CLI usage, and connection methods.

-files from the Exam Management System (EMS) project as our practical examples.
+This companion blog post will use the queries.sql, README.Docker.md, and usage.md files from the Exam Management System (EMS) project as our practical examples.

 - Project Repo : ems-db